Print Friendly, PDF & Email

 Accept a Template Agreement or Have a Lawyer Draft One?

 When buying a low-cost property, you may consider using a Purchase & Sale Agreement provided by the seller’s realtor as a start point.
-Have a lawyer review it to make sure it is reasonably fair and not too one-sided.
+Have a lawyer review it to ensure it is reasonably fair and not too one-sided.
 For higher-amount properties, you may want your lawyer to draft the initial Purchase & Sale Agreement since this would give you the flexibility to address most of your needs and also bring you maximum protection against common risks of buying real estate in Brazil.

 Purchase Agreement in Brazil?